Information Theoretic Bayesian Optimization over the Probability Simplex: Experiments

 We design an experiment where a RB-Y1 humanoid robot placed in front of a cylindrical obstacle similar to a pillar aims at reaching target positions with its two hands while avoiding collisions and sudden potentially-damaging movements.
 We compose $4$ elementary tasks: two reaching tasks for the left and right hands, a posture task to keep the torso straight, and a repulsive force field to avoid collisions.
 We set $T=30$s and $K=10$ equally-spaced basis functions.
 The objective is to minimize a loss function penalizing the distance to the target positions, high joint torques, and collisions, see App.~\ref{appendix:softtaskpriorities} for the complete experiment description.

-Fig~\ref{fig:robot} shows the performance results and snapshots of the optimal robot trajectory.
+Fig.~\ref{fig:robot} and Table~\ref{tab:all_real_world} show the performance results and snapshots of the optimal robot trajectory.
 We observe that both $\alpha$-GaBO models outperform their Euclidean counterparts by converging faster to lower function values with significantly lower variance with $\alpha_0$-GaBO performing best overall.
-The robot follows a collision-free trajectory reaching the desired targets.\looseness-1
+The robot follows a collision-free trajectory reaching the desired targets.